McMasterRS/lm_reproducible-rs/preservation.md

 4. Replay

     Include test cases that demonstrate the preserved software is producing the correct results.
+This relates to the construction & documentation aspect above.
+Since a documentation (a user manual e.g.) should include detailed instructions on how to install, configure, and use the software.
+It helps future users and maintainers understand the software's functionality, dependencies, and assumptions, ensuring its continued usability.